igr/sexyeditor/doc/Usage.md

 Image relative position in editor window.
 Offset is a gap in pixels between image and nearest editor edges.

+## Fixed position

+If checked, image will not follow scrolling the view area of your editor.

+## Shrink to fit

+Big images will be scaled to fit the visible area.

 ## Opacity

 Makes images transparent.

-## Shrink to fit
+## Resize

-If this option is set, large images will be shrink to fit the *desktop* size.
+If this option is set, large images will be resized to fit the *desktop* size.
 Note it is a desktop size, not IDEA size, therefore, images will be still a bit larger then editor.
-Therefore it is possible to set amount of shrinking: 100% means images will fit to desktop, 50% means images will fit the one quarter of the screen.
+Therefore it is possible to set amount of resizing: 100% means images will fit to desktop, 50% means images will fit the one quarter of the screen.

 ## Random